Choosing The Best Kava for You?

-If you are looking to buy kava and having trouble deciding which variety/form to purchase, answering 3 simple questions can help you decide which kava variety might is best for you and what kava to buy.
+It is not easy to know what the best kava is when you look to buy kava the first time.
+It can be hard to know what kava variety to purchase, answering 3 simple questions can help you decide which kava variety might is best for you and what kava product will suit you best.

 - Why do you want to drink kava?
 What positive affects are you looking for?